ibm-cloud-docs/BlockStorage/getting-started.md

 ### Block size
 {: #blocksizeBlock}

-IOPS for both Endurance and Performance is based on a 16-KB block size with a 50/50 read and write, 50/50 random and sequential workload.
+IOPS for both Endurance and Performance is based on a 16-KB IO size with a 50/50 read and write, 50/50 random and sequential workload.
 A 16-KB block is the equivalent of one write operation to the volume.
 {: important}

 The IO size that is used by your application directly impacts the storage performance.
 If the IO size that is used by your application is smaller than 16 KB, the IOPS limit is realized before the throughput limit.
 Conversely, if the IO size that is used by your application is larger than 16 KB, the throughput limit is realized before the IOPS limit.